 “After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, and crying out with a loud voice, saying, ‘Salvation belongs to our God who sits on the throne and to the Lamb!’”
 Revelation 7:9-10

-Again, the people of the world will stand on the borders of the Heavenly Canaan and they will be forced to choose their God.
+In the end, the people of the world will face a Valley of Decision as in Elijah’s day.
+This time they will be standing on the borders of the Heavenly Canaan, and they will be forced to choose their god.
 This is what the Battle of Armageddon is all about.
 It is an intellectual battle when the time will come for great multitudes to make their final decision about whom they will choose to follow as God.
+And that choice is sealed by their willingness to be cleansed of their sins.

 “O Lord God of our fathers, are You not God in heaven? and do You not rule over all the kingdoms of the nations, and in Your hand is there not power and might, so that no one is able to withstand You?”